 VCS’ Commitment to Compliance

-1. VCS recognises that it is accountable to all its stakeholders, which include its members, beneficiaries, regulatory authorities, donors and members of the public.
+VCS recognises that it is accountable to all its stakeholders, including its members, beneficiaries, regulatory authorities, donors and members of the public.
 For VCS to operate successfully, the Board believes that there must be confidence and public trust in its work.
 It is therefore imperative to have a sound governance and management system that can withstand the scrutiny of its stakeholders.

-3. The Board has developed a Manual based on the Code.
+VCS’ Board Governance Manual is developed based on the Code.
 The Board shall ensure that VCS adheres with the principles and guidelines of the Code.
 The Code will help VCS to be more effective, transparent and accountable to its stakeholders.
 It aims to help members of the public understand VCS’ standard of governance and to make an informed decision about the support they give in terms of time and monies.

-4. The guidelines in the Code are tiered into Basic, Intermediate, Enhanced and Advanced sections according to the IPC status and size of the charity.
+The guidelines in the Code are tiered into Basic, Intermediate, Enhanced and Advanced sections according to the IPC status and size of the charity.
 Similarly, there are different versions of the Evaluation Checklist for the different tiers.
-VCS comes under the Enhanced tier of the Code.
+As at 31 December 2020, VCS comes under the Enhanced tier of the Code.

 (b) VCS understands and complies with all applicable legal and regulatory requirements;